 Best rugged smartphones: Product guide

-Top of the list is a rugged smartphone that manages to look great with that punch hole design 6.3-inch high-res screen, yet still offers the toughest IP68/IP69K and MILK-STD-810G standards of certification.
+Second on our list is a rugged smartphone that manages to look great with that punch hole design 6.3-inch high-res screen, yet still offers the toughest IP68/IP69K and MILK-STD-810G standards of certification.
 So hardcore is this phone, it'll even keep working in minus thirty degrees cold.

 But it's the triple lens camera we love with great night shots, wide angle and portrait modes as well as 4K video recording.
 And yes, it will still be working after all that photography skill is tested to the limits thanks to its huge 5,280mAh battery and efficient yet powerful MediaTek Dimensity 800 5G capable CPU.